Director, Auditory Research Laboratory

 - Psychoacoustics and Speech Perception

 Dr. Mackersie’s primary research interests include the perceptual consequences of hearing loss and hearing amplification.
-Her research focuses specifically on psychoacoustic factors underlying individual differences in speech perception & benefit from amplification and on the development of performance measures of hearing aid benefit.
+Her research foci include auditory and non-auditory factors underlying individual differences in speech perception & benefit from amplification, physiological indices of hearing-related stress, and user self-adjustment of hearing amplification.

 - Mackersie, C.L., and Caldron, N.C.
 (2016).
 Autonomic nervous system activity during speech repetition tasks: Heart-rate variability and skin conductance.
 Ear Hear, 37 Suppl 1: S118-S125.